Range Voting

 third parties allowing them to grow.
 Once parties grow big and strong,

-between Approval versus Range vote-totals for candidates from big (including big third) parties.
+between Approval versus Score vote-totals for candidates from big (including big third) parties.

 This effect may be so strong that Approval Voting will still lead to

-2-party domination just like plurality voting.
+2-party domination just like plurality and instant runoff voting (IRV)!
 We don't know.

-But clearly RV has a far greater chance of allowing third parties to
+But clearly SV has a far greater chance of allowing third parties to

 grow to the point where they can be important.